Become an authentic, persuasive and engaging communicator to enhance your effectiveness as a leader.

 In this Melbourne MicroCert you will learn to be authentic, articulate, and persuasive in your communication efforts as a leader.
 You will also gain skills in communication effectively online and face-to-face.

 Developed in consultation with industry figures and by academic experts, curriculum is based on real world needs to ensure you complete the course with highly applicable skills and knowledge.

 Upon successful completion of Effective Leadership Communication, you will have enhanced communication skills as a leader, aligned with industry best practice.
 You will be able to:

 - Compare various types and functions of different types of managerial communication

 - Apply principles and models for communication to develop effective strategies to manage effective organisational and interpersonal communications

-- Develop personal skills, using simulations and case studies, to communicate effectively in a variety of organisational settings, with peers, superiors and subordinates
+- Develop personal skills, using simulations and case studies, to communicate effectively in a variety of organisational settings, with peers and colleagues of all levels

 - Reflect on how different ways of communicating, including social and digital platforms can be integrated to manage knowledge and information flows with internal and external stakeholders.